Zija Dizdarević: Biography

-He was born in Vitina, Ljubuški municipality, Bosnia and Herzegovina, Austria-Hungary to Bosnian parents Šefkija Dizdarević and Selima, from where he moved in 1920 to Fojnica.
+Dizdarević was born in the village of Vitina in the Ljubuški municipality of Austro-Hungarian Bosnia and Herzegovina, to Bosnian Muslim parents Šefkija Dizdarević and Selima.
+The family moved in 1920 to Fojnica.
 There he spent most of his youth and always came back regardless of all the other places he went to.
 After finishing primary school in Fojnica, he started grammar school in Sarajevo, and finished it in 1936.
 This is when his literary and political work started.

-In those ages he managed to publish few short stories, and to get arrested for participating in youth strikes.
+At that time he managed to publish a few short stories, and was arrested for participating in youth strikes.
 In 1937 he started studying pedagogy at the University of Belgrade Faculty of Philosophy.
 His literary works started to appear in many papers, but also his political engagement rose.
-Even before he turned 30 the World War II started.
-For a year he worked in Fojnica and Sarajevo as illegal cooperator and in spring of 1942, one day before joining the partisan army he was arrested in Sarajevo and taken to Jasenovac concentration camp, where he was executed shortly afterwards.
+With the outbreak of World War II in Yugoslavia, he was not yet 25 years old, and he worked for a year in Fojnica and Sarajevo as an operative of the Yugoslav Partisans.
+In the spring of 1942, just one day prior to his official membership in the Partisan army he was arrested by the Ustashe in Sarajevo and taken to the Jasenovac concentration camp, where he was executed shortly afterwards.

-List of works
+Works

+Bust of Zija Dizdarević in Fojnica.

-All Dizdarević's works were published after his death.
+All of Dizdarević's works were published after his death.
 This is the list of titles and their first editions.
-List is in Serbo-Croatian, but possible translations into English are also given.
-There is no record that any of his works are translated into English until today.
+The list is in Serbo-Croatian, but possible translations into English are also given.
+There is no record that any of his works have been translated into English up to the present day.